The quick answer

 Collections with scarce issues, inherited albums, high face-value groups, suspected errors, or mixed world material may need expert triage before sale.

-Use comps that match exact issue, grade, certification status, authenticity, and sale venue.
+Use market evidence that match exact issue, grade, certification status, originality, and sale venue.
 Visual similarity alone is not enough.

 Need coins, currency, or stamps reviewed?